Saltine-dev/LWM/README.md

 ## 📄 License

-MIT © Local Workshop Manager contributors.
+MIT © Local Workshop Manager .
 See `LICENSE` for details.